jakeread/clank-fxy-controller/log/2021-03_clank-onion-integrate.md

 OK, worked through some more indexing troubles and reverted to an older API for building endpoints in embedded.
 Compiler struggles.
 The basics seem to be in place now.

+Still some more route management... perhaps when adding to queries, assume swap of sib -> child (?)
+Just hot swapping in from .sib() to .child() then.

+Seems to be all nearly working, but am not getting any motion.
+Should inspect interrupts, etc.

+## 2021 03 28

+Carrying on with the motion stage...

+- have the kind of 'motion core' up and running, should make this a js module
+- make motor vm / motor code aligned
+- swap cz-head board, plug test motor
+- test jog / etc

 ### Swap Tail

 - not 100% on ucBusHead_transmitA(); !warning
+- ucbus head tick is low for the old interrupt bugs, will have to see if they return or if they're OK with FIFO code now